The "Enslavers"

 Mark Levin: "Forget about Argentina!
 Now, here's my next question."

-Teresa Ghilauducci: "Yeah."
+Teresa Ghilarducci: "Yeah."

 Mark Levin: "These 401(k)s, why don't we just nationalize the damn things?"

-Teresa Ghilauducci: "Well, that's my proposal, um...."
+Teresa Ghilarducci: "Well, that's my proposal, um...."

 Mark Levin: "Yes.
 Tell how we would do that.
 Go ahead."

-Teresa Ghilauducci: "Ah, well, ah, what I want is those, ah, tax breaks to be cut way back so, if people want to contribute five-thousand dollars to their 401(k)s--I don't know why they would--they can, and they'll get a tax break for that, but stop it at five-thousand..
+Teresa Ghilarducci: "Ah, well, ah, what I want is those, ah, tax breaks to be cut way back so, if people want to contribute five-thousand dollars to their 401(k)s--I don't know why they would--they can, and they'll get a tax break for that, but stop it at five-thousand..
 Right now, um, the wealthiest contribute up to twenty-thousand dollars--only a few people, about three percent of workers...."

 Mark Levin: "Wow, we want to stick it to them!"

-Teresa Ghilauducci: "Ye, so, well, they, ah, they don't need it.
+Teresa Ghilarducci: "Ye, so, well, they, ah, they don't need it.
 We...."

 Mark Levin: "No they don't."

-Teresa Ghilauducci: "...they help themselves."
+Teresa Ghilarducci: "...they help themselves."

 Mark Levin: "...But may I ask you a question about the attitude...."

-Teresa Ghilauducci: "Yeah."
+Teresa Ghilarducci: "Yeah."

 Mark Levin: "Not yours personally."

-Teresa Ghilauducci: "Yeah."
+Teresa Ghilarducci: "Yeah."

 Mark Levin: "But I'm mean the, the attitude that goes into this.
 When somebody else says that someone else doesn't need something...."

-Teresa Ghilauducci: "Yeah."
+Teresa Ghilarducci: "Yeah."

 Mark Levin: "...isn't, isn't that a little fascist, don't you think?"